Rohanator2314/PatternAnalysis-2025/recognition/fineTuneRadiology_48838148/README.md

 This project aims to address these issues by fine-tuning an open-source encoder-decoder language model with radiology report inputs and lay summary outputs from the [BioLaySumm2025](https://huggingface.co/datasets/BioLaySumm/BioLaySumm2025-LaymanRRG-opensource-track) dataset -- increasing its accuracy and reliability.

 **Finetuning Model:**\
 `google/flan-t5-base` (encoder–decoder) was chosen to finetune -- this choice is discussed in detail in the [Model Choice](#model-choice) section.
-The model is trained with Hugging Face [`Trainer`](https://huggingface.co/docs/transformers/en/main_classes/trainer) and evaluated using [ROUGE](https://huggingface.co/spaces/evaluate-metric/rouge).
+The model is trained with a custom PyTorch trainer module (`Train`) and evaluated using [ROUGE](https://huggingface.co/spaces/evaluate-metric/rouge).

 ## Model Choice